bruj0/archlinux-install-rtl8723bs/README.md

 # viewbook-2110-archlinux
 ## Archlinux install ISO for the Viewbook 2110
+- Wireless driver for the RLT8723bs
+- EFI32
 ## Installation
 - Clear the USB key